Complicated Growing Use of Fake Syrian Passports

-A key one is that ISIS needs such passports for terrorism-related purposes to send terrorists into the West to commit acts of terrorism.
-These passports are the most sophisticated and essentially are undetectable in terms of documentation because they are official in the sense that they are created by ISIS but with official government tools.
+A key one is that threat groups need such passports for terrorism-related purposes.
+These passports are the most sophisticated and essentially are undetectable in terms of documentation because they are official in the sense that they are created with official government tools.
 Only the holder thereof knows he or she is not the person named on the passport.

 For Terrorist Financing

-ISIS also issues passports to send its people out to other countries for terrorist financing purposes.
+Threat groups also issue passports to send their people out to other countries for terrorist financing purposes.
 The most compelling story of this occurring was the situation whereby ISIS’ leader, al Baghdadi’s wife had a fake Syrian passport (she is Iraqi) and lived in a refugee camp as a false refugee claimant in Lebanon.

 For Access to EU